 I live in the red-clay strip-mall suburbs of Central New Jersey, a few miles north of Princeton.
 I try to take care of my wife and twin daughters.
 I read historical fiction and listen to Texas music and cook brisket and ribs on my smoker whenever I get a chance.
 In the little spare time that I have, I’ve managed to author and publish three books.
 RAIN ON YOUR WEDDING DAY and WREATHED are both contemporary romance novels I’ve written.
 LIES I HAVE TOLD is a collection of my humorous short stories.
 I’ve also re-published a book called DESIGN FOR HAPPINESS, which was written by my grandfather, Dr. W.V.
 Myres, in 1962 – I put it in an e-book format and wrote a new foreword.
 I am also a frequent contributor to McSweeney’s Internet Tendency, and write book reviews for Bookreporter.com and Goodreads.

-I’m more than happy to discuss my background with employers, and tell my story, and explain how I can help make their companies better by providing accommodations to employees with disabilities.
+I’m more than happy to discuss my background with employers, and tell my story, and explain how I can help make their companies better through my expertise in training, employee relations, disability law, and staffing.